The Great Valentine's Meltdown

 A man on Valentine's Day hopes he'll remember to do something nice for his woman.
 And if he forgets, he just hopes she won't be too mad.
 And he'll try to make it up to her, if he can figure out what would work.

-A man just wants to love his woman and have her love him back, without having to jump through a maze.
+A man just wants to love his woman and have her love him back, without having to jump through a bunch of hoops.
 At the end of the day, he wants her to know that he loves her, and he wants to feel secure that she loves him too.
 And, he's still hoping for a little action.

 Set Realistic Expectations